angular/dgeni-packages/README.md

 # Dgeni Packages

-This repository contains a collection of Dgeni packages that can be used by the Dgeni documentation generator to create documentation from source code.
+This repository contains a collection of Dgeni **Packages** that can be used by the Dgeni documentation generator to create documentation from source code.